airtonix/zenobi.us/nuxt/content/pages/resume.md

 - Assisting with scenario steps implementation in Gherkin.
 - Reviewing designs, helping designers understand Atomic Design.

+### DevOps

+- Configure and deploy compute power with infrastructure orchestration frameworks like Ansible, Fabric, Puppet, Chef and Docker.
+- Load balancing.
+- Development environment provisioning and replication.

 ### TDD

 - Defining unit tests
 - Developing mocking factories
-- Mock api backend in and out of the browser.
+- Mock api back-end in and out of the browser.
+- 'Styleguide' driven design

 ## Experience

-### 2016-Present
+### 2017-Present

 **Senior Frontend Developer at Fusion**

++ Mitigating Risk from frontend libraries by

+### 2016-2017

+**Senior Frontend Developer at Fusion**

 + Building tools and processes that reduce "onboarding" new developers to a project.
     * Desired outcomes:
-        - adoption of PatternLab principles in all projects [Acheived].
+        - adoption of PatternLab principles in all projects ✔️
-        - backend should be transparent to frontend developers and designers [wip].
+        - back-end should be transparent to frontend developers and designers 🕥
-        - Continous Integration. [wip]
+        - Continuous Integration.🕥
-        - Automated documentation (changelog, jsdoc, etc) [wip]
+        - Automated documentation (changelog, jsdoc, etc)🕥
-        - Standardise Restful API design approach (json-schema, jsonapi, api-blueprint) [wip]
+        - Standardise Restful API design approach (json-schema, jsonapi, api-blueprint)🕥
 + Increasing quality and lifetime of projects
     * Desired outcomes:
-        - Homogneous coding styleguide [wip]
+        - Homogenous coding styleguide🕥
-        - Ownership of design pattern life cycle by frontend developers [wip].
+        - Ownership of design pattern life cycle by frontend developers🕥.
-        - Automated testing frameworks.
-[Acheived]
+        - Automated testing frameworks. ✔️
 + Championing a diversity in technology skills:
     * Desired outcomes:
-        - Learn React. [wip]
+        - Learn React.🕥
-        - promote VueJs [Acheived]
+        - promote VueJs ✔️
-        - platform agnostic backend (asp5-vnext, nodejs, etc) [wip]
+        - platform agnostic backend (asp5-vnext, nodejs, etc)🕥
-        - docker deployments (dokku, etc) [wip]
+        - docker deployments (dokku, etc)🕥

 ### 2015-2016

 **Senior Frontend Developer at Fusion**
 - Developed new website for Melbourn Credit Union, now known as Bank Australia.
-- Developed Several minor websites utilising progressive enchancement with `Vue.js`
+- Developed Several minor websites utilising progressive enhancement with `Vue.js`
-- Introduced and Championed Atomic Design as a company wide workflow
+- Introduced and Championed Atomic Design as a company wide work flow
 - Developed internal tool based on gulp.js that implemented atomic design and standardised project structures and techniques between developers.
-- Pushed for and Introduced User stories in the Define and Develop phases of projects (foundations for transition to Agile Workflow)
+- Pushed for and Introduced User stories in the Define and Develop phases of projects (foundations for transition to Agile work flow)
-- opensourced several minor libraries under the Fusion github profile.
+- opensource several minor libraries under the Fusion github profile.

 ### 2014-2015